jessedmarshall/CAPTURE_demo/README.md

  Here `input_params.repfactor` is the difference between the recorded framerate and 300 Hz.
 So if your recordings are at 50 hz, then use `input_params.repfactor = 6`

+- Great!
+Now your files are preprocessed.
+Next create the analysis struct using `preprocess.m`.
+This function calls several other functions:
+-
+-